chenzh-23/HGMAIB/README.md

 Run the `train_search.py` script to search for the optimal adaptive meta-graph.

-Run the `train.py` script to  train the HGMAIB model, and obtain prediction results along with evaluation metrics.
+Run the `train.py` script to train the HGMAIB model on the selected meta-graph, perform drug–target interaction prediction, and obtain the results with evaluation metrics.